Does Comma Selection Help To Cope With Local Optima: State of the Art and Our Results

 We note that more specific results showing the danger of a too low selection pressure have appeared earlier.
 For example, already in 2007 J\"agersk\"upper and Storch~\cite[Theorem~1]{JagerskupperS07} showed that the \oclea with $\lambda \le \frac{1}{14} \ln(n)$ is inefficient on any pseudo-Boolean function with a unique optimum.
 The range of $\lambda$ for which such a negative performance is observed was later extended to the asymptotically tight value $\lambda \le (1-\eps) \log_{\frac{e}{e-1}} n$ by Rowe and Sudholt~\cite{RoweS14}.
 Happ, Johannsen, Klein, and Neumann~\cite{HappJKN08} showed that two simple (1+1)-type hillclimbers using fitness proportionate selection in the choice of the surviving individual are not efficient on any linear function with positive weights.
 Neumann, Oliveto, and Witt~\cite{NeumannOW09} showed that a mutation-only variant of the Simple Genetic Algorithm with fitness proportionate selection is inefficient on the \onemax function when the population size $\mu$ is at most polynomial, and it is inefficient on any pseudo-Boolean function with unique global optimum when $\mu \le \frac 14 \ln(n)$.
 Oliveto and Witt~\cite{OlivetoW15} showed that the true Simple Genetic Algorithm (using crossover) cannot optimize \onemax efficiently when $\mu \le n^{\frac 14 - \eps}$.

 We note that the methods in~\cite{Lehre10} were also used to prove lower bounds for particular objective functions.
-The following result was given for jump functions~\cite[Theorem~5]{Lehre10}.
+The following result was given for a variant of jump functions~\cite[Theorem~5]{Lehre10}.
 To be precise, a similar result was proven for a tournament-selection algorithm and it was stated that an analogous statement, which we believe to be the following, holds for the \mclea as well.
+As a reviewer pointed out, it is not immediately clear how the proof in~\cite{Lehre10} extends to the classic definition of jump functions.